Iraq MPs Fail For Third Time To Elect New President - UrduPoint

 Half a year after October 2021 legislative elections, Iraq still does not have a new president or prime minister, keeping the country in a state of political paralysis.

 Parliamentarians must first elect the head of state, by convention a member of the Kurdish minority, with a two-thirds majority.
-The president then appoints the head of government, a post now held by Mustafa al-Kadhemi.
+The president then appoints the head of government, a post still held by Mustafa al-Kadhemi, who headed the previous government.

 On February 13, Iraq's supreme court ruled out a presidential bid by KDP-backed veteran politician Hoshyar Zebari, after a complaint filed against him over years-old, untried corruption charges.